mysociety/fixmystreet/running/admin_manual.md

 the community, because it's likely that solutions and responses to the problem will be useful to everyone.

+### Silly or time-wasting reports

 Occasionally a user will use a site to report a nonsensical report, and share the subsequent link, just for amusement.
 Although such things generally seem harmless, remember that the link will probably be shared (in the UK, we've had one memorable case where the report was publicised on the BBC) and ultimately you need to decide if the potential publicity the site may be getting is being undermined by the suggestion that it allows silly or unhelpful reporting.
 Remember that these reports do get sent through to the bodies responsible, and FixMyStreet's role as a credible source of reports may be undermined if this happens too often.

 Consequently, on the UK FixMyStreet site we have a policy of hiding such reports as soon as we are aware of them, to prevent other users being encouraged to copy the behaviour.

+### Abuse: conclusion

 In practice, "problem users" are judged on a one-by-one basis.
 You can flag a user or a report as problematic and then, if they transgress again, you can ban their email address by adding it to the "abuse list".
+See [managing users](/running/users/) for details.

+It's a good idea to agree on a policy for dealing with abuse issues, and to make sure all your administrators know what it is.

 ## Software updates

 The FixMyStreet platform is under constant development.
 This means that new features and improvements are made from time to time: we announce new releases (which have version numbers) on the [code.fixmystreet.com blog](/blog), and on the mailing list (see [more about staying in touch](/community)).
 Updating is a technical activity, so ask your developer to do this for you.

-If you've installed FixMyStreet as a git repository cloned from [github.com/mysociety/fixmystreet](http://github.com/mysociety/fixmystreet) (which will be the case if you've followed our recommended installation instructions), your developer should find it easy to update.
+If you've installed FixMyStreet as a git repository cloned from [github.com/mysociety/fixmystreet](http://github.com/mysociety/fixmystreet) your developer should find it easy to update.
 Make sure they know that sometimes these updates do require changes to the database schema too (look for new migration files in the `db` directory).

 ## And finally...

 We wish you all the best with your FixMyStreet problem reporting site.
 If you're running an installation outside the UK and have any questions, don’t hesitate to email international@mysociety.org and we’ll get back to you as soon as possible with an answer.